-The BAG meet fortnightly to discuss and review the school's behaviour policy, procedures, recent incidents, pupils of concern alongside reviewing strategy.
-The group is led and managed by the Deputy Head.
+The BAG meet half termly to discuss and review the school's behaviour policy, procedures, recent incidents, pupils of concern alongside reviewing strategy.
+The group is led and managed by a member of the SLT.

-Fortnightly meetings are held between the SENDCo and teachers who have pupils with behaviour plans.
+Fortnightly meetings are held between the SENDCo and teachers who have pupils with Pastoral Support Plans.

-Expectations and Rewards
+Expectations